TrueFit/OnScreenKeyboard/README.md

 ## My Solution
 The solution I have constructed is TypeScript+Node based.
 To run the project from the source code:

-1. Install Node and npm on your machine.
+1. Install Node and NPM on your machine.
 This project was tested on Node v16.17.0.
 2. Clone this repository
 ```sh
 git clone https://github.com/oalexander-dev/OnScreenKeyboard.git